MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

    `mdatp health --field real_time_protection_enabled`

 After a device is enrolled in Intune, you can add it to a device group.
-[Learn more about device groups in Microsoft Defender for Business](mdb-create-edit-device-groups.md).
+[Learn more about device groups in Defender for Business](mdb-create-edit-device-groups.md).

 ## View a list of onboarded devices